SegersIan/knowledge-base/content/ai/transformer-architecture.md

 #### Detailed

+* Computers work with numbers, not text, so they need to endocde any text to numerical representations.
+* LLMs use tokens as their basic "unit" of text.
+Each token has a vector representation (aka word embedding)
+*

 * We have an **input sequence** (e.g. a prompt)
     * Example `How Are You` (and for the sake of simplicity in the explanation, `one word == one token`)
 * **Each token** in the input sequence must be **converted to a "word embedding"**